gharrma/lang/README.md

 Quick Start Guide
 -----------------

-The compiler should build with any C++ compiler supporting C++14 features;
-I am using Clang.

-You will also need LLVM, which you can often get through a package packager (e.g., `brew install llvm`).
-Verify that `llvm-config --version` outputs something close to `4.0.1`.
+You will need LLVM, which you can often get through a package packager (e.g., `brew install llvm`).
+Verify that `llvm-config --version` outputs something close to `4.0.0`.

 A simple Makefile builds the compiler.